ni-lab/personalized-expression-benchmark/expecto/README.md

 pip install -r requirements.txt
 ```

-Then, follow the official instructions for installing PyTorch (pytorch <= 1.13) with GPU support from https://pytorch.org/get-started/previous-versions/ for your system.
+Then, follow the official instructions for installing PyTorch (pytorch <= 1.13) with GPU support from the [official PyTorch site](https://pytorch.org/get-started/previous-versions) for your system.

 ## Download trained models
 To use the ExPecto model, you will need to download pre-trained model weights for the Beluga model that ExPecto relies on.
 These weights are publicly available from the [official ExPecto repository](https://github.com/FunctionLab/ExPecto/tree/master), and you can obtain them by running the following command in this directory: